Jerry Ekandjo: Views and controversies

+Ekandjo is known for his "repeated and long-standing pattern of making hateful statements, taking undemocratic decisions, and refusing to comply with court orders".
+Human rights activist Phil ya Nangoloh judged him as being homophobic, public policy commentator Graham Hopwood sees a "track record of uttering hateful statements", and The Namibian diagnoses a "lack of political tolerance".

-In 2000, Ekandjo, as home affairs minister, urged police to eliminate homosexuals from Namibia.
+In 2000, Ekandjo, during a speech as home affairs minister, urged 700 graduated police officers to eliminate homosexuals from Namibia: "Eliminate gays and lesbians from the face of Namibia.
+If they have a gay dog, kill it".
 This caused great controversy in Namibia.
+When pressed by a journalist to confirm whether he had said these words or not, Ekandjo replied: "Have the homosexuals there sent you?
+Let the homosexuals themselves phone me, then I can give them the answer.
+In Namibia they are happy about my statement".
 The opposition Democratic Turnhalle Alliance and United Democratic Front put forward a motion of no-confidence against Ekandjo, but in the vote on October 11, 2000, SWAPO MPs voted unanimously against the motion.

-On 9 February 2001, Ekandjo was found guilty of contempt of court for not releasing the jailed former representative of the Angolan rebel group UNITA in Namibia, Jose Domingo Sikunda, despite a court order to do so.
+On 9 February 2001, Ekandjo was found guilty of contempt of court for not releasing the jailed former representative of the Angolan rebel group UNITA in Namibia, José Domingo Sikunda, despite a court order to do so.
 The government said that it would appeal Ekandjo's conviction.

-Ekandjo, through his status as minister, has worked to reduce the prevalence of AIDS in Namibia.
-He has been quoted as saying "surely one of the main lessons of these past 25 years is that when we are united we win, when we are divided, AIDS wins".
+Ekandjo, through his status as a minister, has worked to reduce the prevalence of AIDS in Namibia.
+He has been quoted as saying "Surely one of the main lessons of these past 25 years is that when we are united we win, when we are divided, AIDS wins".